andreswebs/terraform-github-fluxcd-bootstrap/README.md

 **Note**: This module will generate an SSH keypair and it will be stored unencrypted in the Terraform state.
 Make sure to that only authorized users have direct access to the Terraform state.

 It is highly recommended to use a remote state backend supporting encryption at rest.
+See [References](#references) for more information.

 ## Usage